OjashwiDwivedi/Secure-Election-System/README.md

     5. Adding Blocks to the Chain
     6. Mining
 3. Instructions to Run Application
-4. References

-## 1. Reference Research Paper
-This project is based on the concept of a research paper titled **"A Conceptual Secure Blockchain-based Electronic Voting System"** by Ahmed Ben Ayed, published in the International Journal of Network Security & Its Applications (IJNSA).

-### Review, Summary of **"A Conceptual Secure Blockchain-based Electronic Voting System"**
-The paper advocates for the use of open-source Blockchain technology to design a new electronic voting system suitable for local or national elections.

-### Abstract
-The paper proposes a design for an electronic voting system based on Blockchain technology, aiming for public verifiability and distribution to prevent corruption.

 ### Introduction
 E-voting systems require heightened security to ensure availability to voters while safeguarding against outside interference.
 Blockchain technology offers a solution by providing a decentralized and tamper-resistant system.